ciraben/groqcli/README.md

 ### use

-Use `groq "query"` to chat with the model.
+Use `groq "query"` to chat with a model, or pipe queries into `groq` from other commands.
+See `groq --help` for optional arguments to further customize model outputs.